tlamoureux24/JK-BMS-by-Modbus-RS485/README.md

 There is a problem with optimization.

-If set of the registers is read using `address:` and `offset:` then write command is not working properly.
+If range of the registers is read using `address:` and `offset:` then write command is not working properly.

-If some registers in the range are read as `sensor:` and `skip_updates:` is used inside `number:` in the same range it's affecting all registers in the range, even if `address:` and `offset:` ae used for the `sensor:` but `number:` is defined as a single register.
+If some registers in the range are read as `sensor:` and `skip_updates:` is used inside `number:` in the same range, it's affecting all registers in the range, even if `address:` and `offset:` ae used for the `sensor:` but `number:` is defined as a single register.

-Additionally this behavior not looks stable between ESPHome releases.
+Additionally this behavior does not look stable between ESPHome releases.

 ## **TO DO**